-The 7 Commandments of Philo
+The 9 Commandments of Philo

-1. Thou shalt draw fast!
+2. Thou shalt draw fast!

 During broadcast, I average around 10 minutes per panel.
 If you are still working on a panel, or I am still working on a panel, it is okay to leap frog over each other to allow the other artist to catch up.
 This is why we have the 2nd commandment.
 Also, please make sure your artwork is centered and visible on the broadcast screen.
 I can’t do that on my end.
 This is something you have to manage and be aware of.

-2. Thou shalt number thy panels first!
+3. Thou shalt number thy panels first!

 It is so easy to just start drawing what’s been decided to be drawn.
 No!
-NUMBER YOUR PANEL FIRST, even before we figure out what you are drawing in that panel, number it.
+NUMBER THY PANEL FIRST, even before we figure out what you are drawing in that panel, number it.
 As soon as we know what number your panel is, number it.
 Number that panel.
 When I am putting pages together later on, I need that number.
 If you are using separate files, number the files, if you are using separate layers or folders, number the layers or folders.
 I don’t care.
 Just number it.
 Thank you.

-3. Thou shalt write in thy captions second!
+4. Thou shalt write in thy captions second!

 After we know what panel you are drawing on the show, we’ll figure out what you are drawing in your panel.
 Once that caption has been figured out, write it down.
 You can type it in if you are drawing digitally.
 I can provide you the font I use which is Captain’s Talk or you can use an easy to read font with no wild characters.
 You can also handwrite in your caption on its own layer.
 This is perfectly okay.